 - Also feel free to play with different juices.
 I’ve used cherry and pomegranate here, but anything will work.
 Try veggie juice as well – but you might need to increase the sweetener.

 - The easiest way to get the batter into the pan is the put it into a gallon zip top baggie, cut a hole, and pipe it into the prepared pan.

-I topped mine with a cream cheese and yogurt mix that is sweet and tangy as well as a drizzle of almond butter, but you can use just about anything – your favorite frosting recipe, melted chocolate, or a powdered sugar glaze.
-They’re also pretty perfect by themselves!
+I topped mine with my sugar free frosting that is sweet and tangy as well as a drizzle of almond butter, but you can use just about anything!

 - 1 cup flour